offbeatwp/local-seo/README.md

 `This is currently in the testing phase and will most likely not work`

+`This plug-in may only work with the offbeat theme`

  Complete list of Company types

 - AnimalShelter